Lucius Clodius Macer

-Lucius Clodius Macer was a legatus of the Roman Empire in Africa in the time of Nero.
+Lucius Clodius Macer was a legatus of the Roman Empire in Africa during the reign of Nero.
 He revolted in May 68, cutting off the food supply of Rome, possibly at the instigation of Calvia Crispinilla.
-Although encouraged by Galba, Macer raised a legion Legio I Macriana liberatrix in addition to the Legio III Augusta that he already commanded, presumably raising suspicion that Macer also harbored imperial ambitions, and in October 68 Galba had him killed by the procurator Trebonius Garutianus.
+Although encouraged by Galba, Macer raised a legion Legio I Macriana liberatrix in addition to the Legio III Augusta that he already commanded, presumably raising suspicion that Macer also harbored imperial ambitions.
+In October 68, Galba had him killed by the procurator Trebonius Garutianus.
 Papirus, the centurion of Mucianus, was implicated in his assassination.

-He produced denarii which are extremely rare today.
-Only about 85 are known to exist, of which only 20 bear his portrait.
+Macer produced denarii which are extremely rare today.
+Only about 85 have been found, of which only 20 bear his portrait.
 He uses the formulaic abbreviation S C (senatus consulto) on his denarii; this otherwise had only rarely appeared on Roman silver coins since about 40 BC.
-We may take this and his decision to portray himself without a laurel wreath or a diadem as evidence that he wished to portray his revolt as being against Nero, not the senate.
+Scholars speculate that this, and his decision to portray himself without a laurel wreath or a diadem, as evidence that he portrayed his revolt as being against Nero, and not the senate.